Overview

 The Firm may be given the authority to exercise discretion on behalf of clients.
 The Firm is

-direct transactions in client accounts without first seeking their consent.
-The Firm is given this
+and/or direct transactions in client accounts without first seeking their consent.
+The Firm is

-authority through a power-of-attorney included in the agreement between the Firm and
+given this authority through a power-of-attorney included in the agreement between

-the client.
-Clients may request a limitation on this authority (such as certain securities not to
+the Firm and the client.
+Clients may request a limitation on this authority (such as certain

-be bought or sold).
-The Firm takes discretion over the following activities:
+securities not to be bought or sold).
+The Firm takes discretion over the following

-The Independent Managers to be hired or terminated.
+• The securities to be purchased or sold;

 • When transactions are made; and